 Porto Pollo is a few miles south of the capital, Ajaccio, on the western side.
 We chose here as a landing as it had mooring buoys in a sheltered bay so we could moor up and then go straight to sleep without worrying about the anchor holding.
 And, as you know, we do try to avoid marinas if we can whilst on our travels, preferring mooring buoys or anchoring whenever possible.

-Pictures below of us on our passage over, a Sardinian sunset and Porto Pollo this morning and a map of Corsica.
+Pictures of us on our passage over, a Sardinian sunset, Porto Pollo this morning and a map of Corsica.